 Within the New York Control Area (NYCA) there are currently two zones identified as localities to which this procedure would apply.
-They are the New York City and Long Island zones1.
+They are the New York City and Long Island zones.
+A third locality, the Hudson Valley Zone, has been identified by the NYISO and consists of zones G-J. The requirements for this locality are set after the IRM-LCR curve has been established.